Licensed Skydiver Info

-YOUR RIG MUST BE ON - leg straps and chest straps correctly threaded prior to boarding.
+YOUR RIG MUST BE ON and ready to jump with your leg straps and chest strap correctly threaded prior to boarding.
 Helmets and seatbelts must be worn while in the aircraft until 1,000 feet AGL.
 If you choose not to wear your helmet, you must have it secured to your chest strap or seat belt.
-The aircraft door must be closed during takeoff and landing while below 1,000 feet.
+The aircraft door must be closed during takeoff and while below 1,000 feet.

 What about spotting?

 Normally, the pilot spots the plane accurately and no corrections are needed.
-However, you must open the door on the red light and verify that the spot is correct before jumping.
+However, you must open the door on the red light and verify that the spot is correct and that the area is clear of aircraft and clouds below before jumping.
 You must have the pilot's approval to open our aircraft door without a red light.
-If the spot is not correct, or if there are clouds or air-traffic on jump-run, then you are responsible for informing the pilot and you must remain inside the aircraft until you are certain that you are clear.
+If the spot is not correct, or if there are clouds or air-traffic on jump-run, then you are responsible for informing the pilot and you must remain inside the aircraft until you are certain that the area is clear to exit.
 When the green light comes on, the pilot has configured the aircraft to be safely exited.
 It does not mean you are clear below or that you are over the correct spot.
 Every jumper is responsible for his or her own safety.
 This includes checking your spot!
 We are not legally permitted to perform skydives through clouds.
-Do not exit the aircraft unless you know for certain that you will not fall through a cloud.
-We will do a go-around and fly another jump run if you cannot exit over the correct spot due to clouds, aircraft, or jumpers.
+Do not exit the aircraft unless you know for certain that you will not freefall through a cloud.
+We will do a go-around and fly another jump-run if you cannot exit over the correct spot due to clouds, aircraft, or jumpers.
 All groups should remain forward in the aircraft until it is their turn to exit.
 If the green light turns off, everyone must stay in the aircraft and wait for another jump run.

 What are the exit orders?

 - Low altitude clear-and-pull passes (If there are multiple jumpers on the same low pass, exit in order of heaviest to lightest wing-loading.)